hashicorp/katakoda/consul-service-mesh-2/step1.md

-To test Consul service mesh you will deploy two simple services, `api` and `web`.
+To test the Consul service mesh you will deploy two simple services, `api` and `web`.
 The two services represent a simple two-tier application made of a backend api service and a frontend that communicates with the api service over HTTP and exposes the results in a web ui.

 #### Review the backend service configuration